earthly/website/blog/_posts/2021-06-01-achieving-repeatability.md

 toc: true
 author: Allan MacGregor
 internal-links:
- - dont link to me
+ - repeatability
+ - reusability
- - just an example
+ - reliability
 ---

 > In software engineering, continuous integration is the practice of merging all developers' working copies to a shared mainline several times a day.
 Grady Booch first proposed the term CI in his 1991 method, although he did not advocate integrating several times a day. —[Wikipedia](https://en.wikipedia.org/wiki/Continuous_integration "Wikipedia article on continuous integration")